cse-sim/cse/doc/src/records/surface.md

                                       model (used with short time steps
                                       and the CZM/UZM zone model).

-  2D_FND                              Uses a two-dimensional finite
+  KIVA                                Uses a two-dimensional finite
                                       difference model to simulate heat
                                       flow through foundation surfaces.
   ----------------------------------- -----------------------------------